 Sleeping Pill Statistics

-Millions of Americans use sleeping pills, leading to risks of dependence and overdose.
-Statistics show the prevalence of use and the dangers associated with misuse.
+Millions of Americans use sleeping pills, with some falling into dependence and even overdose.
+Current data reveals the prevalence of use and just how dangerous misuse can be.

 Jessica Miller is the Content Manager of Addiction HelpWritten by